blitz-js/blitz/USER_GUIDE.md

 Blitz.js custom API routes are exactly the same as Next.js custom API routes.
 If you need, read [the Next.js API route documentation](https://nextjs.org/docs/api-routes/introduction)

 - Unlike Next.js, your `api/` folder must be a sibling of `pages/` instead of being nested inside.
-- All React components inside an `api/` folder are accessible at a URL corresponding to it's path inside `api/`.
-So `app/projects/api/webhook.tsx` will be at `localhost:3000/api/webhook`.
+- All files inside an `api/` folder are accessible at a URL corresponding to it's path inside `api/`.
+So `app/projects/api/webhook.ts` will be at `localhost:3000/api/webhook`.

 <br>